bitrockteam/tf-demo-ws/README.md

 With that, you are ready to go, and you could run Makefile.

 Run init just one time to create the workspaces and setup Terraform.

 $ENV=workspaces make init

 Replace ENV with the name of the workspace that you want to deploy, sample "development".

 $ENV=development make plan

-Apply the plan created above with terraform apply
+Apply the plan created above with {terraform apply}.

 $ENV=develpment make apply

 To cleanup